JMRMEDEV/frontend-course/lesson-3/README.md

 JavaScript (JS) is a lightweight, interpreted, or just-in-time compiled programming language with first-class functions.
 While it is most well-known as the scripting language for Web pages, many non-browser environments also use it, such as Node.js, Apache CouchDB and Adobe Acrobat.
 JavaScript is a prototype-based, multi-paradigm, single-threaded, dynamic language, supporting object-oriented, imperative, and declarative (e.g. functional programming) styles.

+Do not worry if that definition sounds like a lot of jargon, you do not need to understand every word to start writing JavaScript.
+Just to unpack one term you will hear often: *single-threaded* simply means JavaScript does **one thing at a time**, like a single cook working through orders one after another instead of many cooks at once.
+We will not dwell on this now; it becomes relevant much later when we talk about asynchronous code.

 **JavaScript** and **Java** are entirely different programming languages.

 ## Module Content